 One of the most significant perks of opting out of credit marketing materials is preventing identity theft.
 It won’t be a cure-all situation, but it will help a lot.

-That’s because the safest way to dispose of unwanted and unused credit or insurance offers is to shred all of the corresponding paperwork.
+That’s because the safest way to dispose of unwanted and unused credit and insurance offers is to shred all the corresponding paperwork.
 But most people don’t do that.
 Instead, you might just chuck the whole thing in the trash or rip it up a few times, at best.

-This makes it extraordinarily easy for an unscrupulous person to dig in the trash for credit card offers and fill out the information as if they were you.
+This makes it easy for an identity thief to dig in the trash for credit card offers and fill out the information as if they were you.
 From there, they can open up a credit card account and enjoy spending without worrying about the bills.
 Why?

 Identity Theft Victims Face Months of Hassle

-It can take months and months of bureaucratic paperwork and hassle to track down the origins of the credit card and get all the negative information removed from your report.
+It can take months of bureaucratic paperwork and hassle to track down the origins of the credit card.
+In addition, it takes time to get all the negative information removed from your credit report.

-That’s why we always recommend a minimum of two simple steps for preventing identity theft:
+For this reason, we suggest a minimum of two simple steps for preventing identity theft:

 - Check your credit report at least once a year.

-Another option to prevent fraudulent credit cards opened in your name?
+Another option to prevent fraudulent credit cards from being opened in your name?
 Implement a credit freeze, which is now a free service through each of the credit bureaus.
-Creditors won’t be able to pull a copy of your credit report to verify applications.
+As a result, creditors won’t be able to pull a copy of your credit report to verify applications.
 This can halt the approval process for would-be identity thieves.

-In addition to preventing identity theft and all of the damage that comes along with it, there are other benefits to opting out of credit marketing offers.
-To put it plainly, junk mail is annoying and it wastes your time.
+In addition to preventing identity theft and all the damage that comes with it, there are other benefits to opting out of credit marketing offers.
+To put it plainly, junk mail is annoying, and it wastes your time.
 Imagine if you added up how many minutes a day you spent flipping through the mail you don’t even want.

 Over a lifetime, it would end up being a huge amount of time.
 Plus, it creates unnecessary clutter in your house if you don’t have the chance to attend to those piles of envelopes right away.
 And think of all that paper and how many trees were cut down.
 Not to mention the money wasted on the supplies, postage, and gas to deliver each of those envelopes.